TomPace101/nanopore_diffusion/notes.md

     Or, you could just keep track of it yourself.
     That is, know what is supposed to be a folder and don't call folder on it.
     Maybe just checking the disk is the best approach.
+    But what if the path doesn't actually exist yet?
+    Then checking the disk won't tell you anything.
+    (See below for continued discussion.)
 - stem name: p.stem (note that for multiple extensions this only takes off the last one) If subclassing, you could create a read-only property that uses p.stem.split('.')[0] to get the base name
 - extension: p.suffix (note that for multiple extensions this only gives the last one, and it does include the dot)